Homeowners Need To Know BEFORE

 About Carpet Salespeople

 homes have unusual shaped rooms with varied angles that can create more material waste.
-These

-accurately.
 Inaccurate measuring can easily add hundreds to the total cost of your carpet job.

 You need to learn how to avoid this common carpet measuring problem which in some

 cases may be a deliberate carpet-measuring scam to charge you more for

 Spend on New Carpet?

 you are just starting your journey to buy new carpet, you are going to find

 is more costly than you might expect.
 There are so many different

 factors to consider.
 Installation is almost always more costly than you might